GenericMappingTools/website/about/index.rst

 October 1991, and quickly spread worldwide.
 Version 3.0 in 1993 which was released with another article in EOS on August 15, 1995.
 A major upgrade to GMT 4.0 took place in Oct 2004.
 Finally, in 2013 we released the new GMT 5 series, which are generally backwards compatible with GMT 4 syntax.
+Another major upgrade took place in 2019 with the release of GMT 6 and modern mode.
 GMT is used by tens of thousands of users worldwide in a broad range of disciplines.

 More detail on the history of GMT: